Deep combinatorial optimisation for optimal stopping time problems : application to swing options pricing: Numerical results

-To assess the performance of Algorithm \ref{algo:algoGlobal} in high dimension, let us consider the pricing of the geometrical put option with payoff $g(x) = (K - \prod_{i=1}^d x_i)^+$.
-Let $d = 5$, $K = 40$, $S_0^i = 40^{1/5}$, $r = 0.0488$, $\delta = \frac{4r}{5}$, $\Sigma = \frac{0.25}{\sqrt{5}} I_5$, $N = 12$, $T=0.25$, $\gamma = \frac{T}{N}$ and $l \in \{1, 2, 3, 4, 5, 6\}$.
-Parameters are chosen in order to have an option value equal to the the one dimensional case put option value: the product of the components of $X$ follows a Black-Scholes dynamic with drift parameter equal to $0.0488$ and volatility equal to $0.25$.
+To assess the performance of Algorithm \ref{algo:algoGlobal} in high dimension, let us consider the pricing of the geometrical put option having payoff $g(x) = (K - \prod_{i=1}^d x_i)^+$.
+Let $d = 5$, $K = 40$, $S_0^i = 40^{1/5}$, $r = 0.0488$, $\delta = \frac{4r}{5}$, $\Sigma = \frac{0.25}{\sqrt{5}} I_5$, $N = 12$, $T=0.25$ and $l \in \{1, 2, 3, 4, 5, 6\}$.
+Prices dynamic parameters are chosen in order to have an option value equal to the one dimensional case put option value: the product of the components of $X$ follows a Black-Scholes dynamic with drift parameter equal to $0.0488$ and volatility equal to $0.25$.
 It allows to have a reference value (from \cite{ibanez04}) while considering a high dimensional case.
 We consider a batch size equal to $N_{batch} = 8,000$, a neural networks with 3 layers of size 30 and $N_{iter} = 5,000$ iterations.
 Results are given in Table \ref{tab:swing5d}.
-The algorithm succeeds in pricing this option with 5 underlyings very quickly (arround 10 minutes).
-The hyperparameters have been chosen in order to have very accurate results.
-To reduce the time, it is possible to change some of the hyperparameters.
-In order to show that Algorithm \ref{algo:algoGlobal} can give good results in a very short period of time, let us consider a neural network with 3 layers of 20 neurons each (instead of 30), $N_{iter} = 2,000$ (instead of $5,000$), $N_{batch} = 3,000$ (instead of $8,000$), a validation set size of $100,000$ (instead of $4,096,000$) and let us omit the evaluation on the test set.
-Results are given in Table \ref{tab:swing5dlight}.
-In less than 2 minutes, it is possible to obtain results with a $2\%$ accuracy.
+The algorithm succeeds in pricing this option with 5 underlyings in a reasonable time (less than 30 minutes).
+By using a less costly hyperparameterization (20 neurons density instead of 30, $2,000$ iterations instead of $5,000$, $N_{batch} = 3,000$ instead of $8,000$ we are able to obtain results in less than 4 minutes with a $2\%$ accuracy as shown in Table \ref{tab:swing5dlight}